vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 In 1889, the Social Reform leaders issued a circular together with printed copies of pledges which persons who believed in Social Reform had to sign.
-The cir- cular expressly declared that the idea of resort to legis- lation, in matters social, was definitely given up.
-So Mr. Tilak gladly associated himself with this movement led by Ranade and other leading Reformers of the Bombay Presidency.
+The cir###cular expressly declared that the idea of resort to legis###lation, in matters social, was definitely given up.
+So
+Mr. Tilak gladly associated himself with this movement led by Ranade and other leading Reformers of the Bombay Presidency.
 But when the Government, showed their willingness to introduce the " Age of Consent Bill ", the leaders of Social Reform did not hesitate to go back on their pledged word.
-The Social Conference of 1889 decided — altogether without con- sulting the signatories to the pledge — that the pledge bound not themselves alone but their children and exe- cutors as well ! ! !
+The Social Conference of 1889 decided — altogether without con###sulting the signatories to the pledge — that the pledge bound not themselves alone but their children and exe###cutors as well ! ! !
 Mr. Tilak was utterly disgusted with such ridiculous resolutions.
-He admitted that the disfigurement of widow was unjustifiable but he had nothing but contempt and ridicule for those who seri- ously brought forward a resolution in the Conference requesting Government to make penal the disfigure- ment of widows.
-Such childish, perverse and un- reasonable conduct was in his opinion extremely
+He admitted that the disfigurement of widow was unjustifiable but he had nothing but contempt and ridicule for those who seri###ously brought forward a resolution in the Conference requesting Government to make penal the disfigure###ment of widows.
+Such childish, perverse and un###reasonable conduct was in his opinion extremely